 In addition to the other information set forth in this Quarterly Report on Form 10-Q, you should carefully consider the risk factors discussed in "Part I. Item 1A.
-Risk Factors" in our 2019 Annual Report, as well as the risk factor below, which supplements and should be read in conjunction with the risk factors disclosed in our 2019 Annual Report, any and all of which could materially affect our business, financial condition, or future results.
-Except as described below in this Item 1A., there have been no material changes from the risk factors previously disclosed in the 2019 Annual Report.
-The risks described in this Quarterly Report on Form 10-Q and in our 2019 Annual Report are not the only risks facing our Company.
+Risk Factors" in our 2019 Annual Report, the risk factor included in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 (the "First Quarter 10-Q"), and the risk factor below, which supplements and should be read in conjunction with the risk factors disclosed in our 2019 Annual Report and the First Quarter 10-Q, any and all of which could materially affect our business, financial condition, or future results.
+Except as described below in this Item 1A., there have been no material changes from the risk factors previously disclosed in the 2019 Annual Report and the First Quarter 10-Q. The risks described in this Quarterly Report on Form 10-Q and in our 2019 Annual Report and the First Quarter 10-Q are not the only risks facing our Company.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition, or future results.

-The effects of the ongoing COVID-19 pandemic could have a material adverse impact on our business, results of operations, liquidity, financial condition and stock price.
+The effects of the ongoing COVID-19 pandemic could have a material adverse impact on our business, results of operations, liquidity, financial condition, and stock price.

 On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 a global pandemic, and on March 13, 2020, the U.S. President announced a National Emergency relating to the disease.
 The global pandemic has increased economic uncertainty and has caused an economic slowdown that is likely to continue and may result in a sustained global recession.
-If a weakened global economy reduces our customers' ability or willingness to pay for our products and service or our suppliers' ability to provide products and services to us, then our business, results of operation, liquidity, financial condition and stock price could be negatively impacted, and these impacts could be material.
+If a weakened global economy reduces our customers' ability or willingness to pay for our products and service or our suppliers' ability to provide products and services to us, then our business, results of operation, liquidity, financial condition, and stock price could be negatively impacted, and these impacts could be material.

-The spread of COVID-19 has caused us to modify aspects of our business practices (including employee travel and employee work locations), and we may take further actions, as may be required by federal, state, and local governments or as we determine to be in the best interests of our employees and customers.
-Such actions may result in disruptions to our supply chain, operations, facilities and employee workforce.
-In addition, the social distancing procedures and guidelines, including stay-at-home orders being deployed to combat the spread of COVID-19, have resulted in a decrease in companion animal clinical visits and the delay of elective procedures and wellness visits, all of which are having a negative effect on veterinary service providers and contributing to declines in demand for our CAG products and services, which represented 88% of our 2019 consolidated revenues.
-If stay-at-home orders continue for extended periods of time, or are re-implemented periodically, to combat the spread of COVID-19, particularly in the United States, the negative impact on veterinary service providers and their businesses, and correspondingly on demand for our CAG products and services, may be material.
+The spread of COVID-19 has caused us to modify aspects of our business practices (including the management of and access to our facilities, employee remote work locations, and employee travel), and we may take further actions, as may be required by federal, state, and local governments or as we determine to be in the best interests of our employees and customers.
+Such actions may result in disruptions to our supply chain, operations, facilities, and employee workforce.
+In addition, the social distancing procedures and guidelines, including stay-at-home orders that may be further deployed to combat the spread of COVID-19, and possible higher infection rates could result in a decrease in companion animal clinical visits, the delay of elective procedures and wellness visits and disruption of veterinary clinic operations, all of which would have a negative effect on veterinary service providers and result in declines in demand for our CAG products and services, which represented 88% of our 2019 consolidated revenues.
+If stay-at-home orders are re-implemented periodically, to combat the spread of COVID-19, particularly in the United States, the negative impact on veterinary service providers and correspondingly on demand for our CAG products and services, may be material.